Net zero targets

 Ten key elements

-- Target year – The US government commits to reach net zero emissions by 2050 latest (U.S. Department of State, 2021b).
+- Target year – The US government is committed to reaching net zero emissions by 2050 at the latest (U.S. Department of State, 2021).

 - Review process – The LTS specifies that progress toward the net zero target will be regularly assessed without providing further specific information on the envisioned processes.
-The US government further announces its intention to maybe update US LTS in the future but does not commit to any legally-binding revisions process.
+The government has indicated that it may update the LTS in the future, but has not committed to any legally-binding revision process.

-- Carbon dioxide removal – The US government provides transparent assumptions and pathways on both natural sinks and technology-based CDR towards 2050 (U.S. Department of State, 2021b).
-Land‑based sinks reach roughly minus 600–1,400 MtCO2e in 2050, while technology-based CDR reach roughly minus 300–500 MtCO2e in 2050.
-On the latter, no detailed information is provided on storage capacities for captured carbon emissions nor the combination of technologies envisioned to increase this sink, due to uncertainties and current early stage of development.
+- Carbon dioxide removal – The US government provides transparent assumptions and pathways on both natural sinks and technology-based CDR towards 2050 (U.S. Department of State, 2021).
+Land‑based sinks reach roughly 600–1,400 MtCO2e in 2050, while technology-based CDR reaches roughly 300–500 MtCO2e in 2050.
+On the latter, no detailed information is provided on storage capacities for captured carbon emissions, nor the combination of technologies envisioned to increase this sink.

 - Clarity on fairness of target – The US government makes no reference to fairness or equity in the context of its net zero target.